jdpaquette/jdpaquette.github.io/README.md

 - [Coursera](https://www.coursera.org/) This will be for Google Certifications and Data Science.
 - [Maven Analytics](https://app.mavenanalytics.io/) Possibly utilize this site for Data Analytics / Science training.

+#### Day 11
+Feb.
+13, 2025

+I finished setting up my new M4 Mac Mini with the programs I immediately need for both work, teaching, and learning.
+I downloaded and setup VS Code for Python.
+C++, and Web Development.
+I also downloaded, (in case need in future), PyCharm, CLion, and IntelliJ IDEA, and Davinci Resolve.
+I updated my Apple Terminal with "Oh My ZSH".

 ### Day 10
 Feb.
 12, 2025